Central Coast Children's Center

 Lisa Ryan, MD

 Dr. Ryan received her undergraduate degree from University of California, Santa Cruz in 1992 and her medical degree from Virginia Commonwealth University in 1997.
-Dr. Ryan is a diplomate of the American Board of Family Medicine.
-Dr. Ryan has a passion for inpatient medicine and treating medically complicated patients in both the inpatient and outpatient setting.
+Dr. Ryan is a diplomate of the American Board of Family Medicine who completed her residency at Hanover Family Physicians residency program in Mechanicsville, Virginia.
+She brings a varied experience to the residency having worked in private practice, fast track ER, FQHC, college health and as a hospitalist.
+Dr. Ryan has a passion for inpatient medicine and treating medically complicated patients in both the inpatient and outpatient setting and enjoys watching residents gain confidence in caring for this population throughout their residency.

 Please call Anabel Pereyra at 805.739.3374 or email us at [email protected].